NikhilSKashyap/NikhilSKashyap/README.md

 Update: I will be flying to University of Washington, Seattle for Fall 2022 to pursue my Masters in Electrical Engineering.

-Update: I started working as a fully funded RA at (unBIASED lab)[https://www.unbiased.health/team].
+Update: I started working as a fully funded RA at [unBIASED lab](https://www.unbiased.health/team).

 Update: I'm looking for summer 2023 internships in Data Science & Machine Learning.